Workshape/reql-cli/README.md

 #### ReQL CLI

-We wanted to be able to query our [RethinkDB](http://www.rethinkdb.com) cluster from the command line and we released there wasn't an obvious way to do this whilst continuing to use the Javascript API.
+We wanted to be able to query our [RethinkDB](http://www.rethinkdb.com) cluster from the command line and we relised there wasn't an obvious way to do this whilst continuing to use the Javascript API.

-This is the result of a hack day and messing about with some aspects of ES6 at the same time.
+This is the result of this desire + a hack day and messing about with some aspects of ES6 at the same time.

 We would welcome other contributors to this project.